chomosuke/RayTracing-in-Unity/README.md

 This is project - 1 where we were tasked with generating a fractal landscape in Unity using the Diamond Square Algorithm.
 We also had to write our own custom CG/HLSL shader for the landscape with the Phong illumination model, and a water shader, where we have included the option for ray tracing.
 We have also applied a bump map to the landscape mesh.

 ## About Ray Tracing and the fact that it's resource intensive
-Considering that, we've written a Phong shader for our water.
-You can find a tick box in MainScene -> Water -> Water Reflection (Script) that says Set Ray Tracing.
-You can untick that if the RayTracing and dropping frames, or you just want to see the phong shader version of our water.
-Note that I've adjusted the Wave amplitude extrememly low for good reflection, so if you turn off RayTracing it's recommended for you to set water heigh to 0.01 as well.
+Considering that we've written a Phong shader for our water, you can find a tick box in MainScene -> Water -> Water Reflection (Script) that says Set Ray Tracing.
+You can untick that if the RayTracing causes a drop in frame rate, or you just want to see the phong shader version of our water.
+Note that I've adjusted the Wave amplitude extrememly low for good reflection, so if you turn off RayTracing it's recommended for you to set water height to 0.01 as well.
+Additionally, the number of iterations in the Diamond-Square Algorithm was set to 6 to accommodate the low frame rate expected with the Ray Tracing turned on.
+Therefore, to see the frame rate maintained without ray tracing, increase the iterations to 8.

 ## Technologies
 Project is created with:
 * Unity 2019.4.3f1